 - Stem and wash the grapes; drain well.

-- In a large stoneware crock or bowl, mash grapes well.
+- In a large stoneware crock or bowl, mash grapes well, but try not to break open the seeds.

 - Pour boiling water over the mashed grapes.